Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 I ended up listening to this one a lot while in Chicago, more than I expected.
 I really like this one as an album.
 Favorites include the first two, 'California', and 'A Case of You'.
 The Christmas one I skipped a few times, maybe because it's early January and I don't really want any more Christmas music.

-This album made me very emotional very quickly!
-I teared up on my way home to Seattle, while on - where else? - the *Blue Line*.
+This album made me very emotional very quickly, and it also made me emotional on subsequent listens.
+At the very end of my trip to Chicago I hopped on the Subway going to O'Hare and was struck by something emotional that had grately affected me during my trip.
+I listened to this album and by the time I got to *My Old Man* I began to cry.
+I found this fitting, I think, as I was on the *Blue line*.

 ## 3. Stevie Wonder - Songs in The Key of Life
 ### Where I listened to this: A Greyhound Between Wisconsin and Illinois